BrendanBenshoof/CSC4222_HW_3/readme.md

 - converting the results to a hexidecimal string
 - comparing the results with the argument provided
 - outputting results iff the hashes match

+You will submit C code that passes the included tests.sh